Dathasai1234/Personal-Notes/Archive/Presentations/Presentation-2/Introduction to NAT.md

 **Exhaustion and scaling:**

-- SNAT port exhaustion can occur if there are too many outbound connections for the available ports.
+- SNAT #port-exhaustion can occur if there are too many outbound connections for the available ports.
 However, with the large pool offered by NAT gateway, this is less likely compared to other Azure services like Azure Firewall.
 - If needed, you can scale the NAT gateway by adding more public IP addresses, further increasing the available SNAT ports.
 %%
 ![[chat-gpt.png | 30]]